comsystan/comsystanj/description/Description2DImage.md

 - For circular averaging, the number of regression points is higher than k itself and additionally, will be automatically lowered to the number of averages.
 - Anguiano et al., Journal of Microscopy, 1993, [DOI 10.1111/j.1365-2818.1993.tb03416.x](https://doi.org/10.1111/j.1365-2818.1993.tb03416.x)

-### Fractal analyses/Fractal fragmentation indices
+### Fractal analyses - Fractal fragmentation indices
 - FFI -  Fractal fragmentation index
 - FFDI - Fractal fragmentation and disorder index
 - FTI -  Fractal tentacularity index